R Kelly has been dropped by representatives following more harrowing sexual assault allegations.

 Jones also says in the documentary that Kelly was “very abusive, physically, mentally, verbally.
 I think he gets some sort of satisfaction within himself, knowing that he’s taking control over other people.”

-The documentary is an intriguing and ultimately disgusting view of a man who has not only been one of the most successful r’n’b singers of recent times, but also hurt and damaged so many young girls on his way to the top.
+The documentary is an intriguing and ultimately disgusting view of a man who has not only been one of the most successful R&B singers of recent times.